mitchabaza/flux-net--todo/ReadMe.txt

 Running the Solution
 ================================================
-Right click on ToDo.Client project
+Open IIS and ensure the ToDo.Server app is running under an Application Pool with administrator privileges Right click on ToDo.Client project
 Select Open Command Prompt Here
-Type "npm Install --msvs_version=2013" and hit enter Right click on gulpfile.js (in the root of ToDo.Client) Select Task Runner Explorer
+Type "npm Install --msvs_version=2013" and hit enter Type "npm Install gulp -g" and hit enter
+Right click on gulpfile.js (in the root of ToDo.Client) Select Task Runner Explorer
-Find the Task Runner Explorer Pane and Expand Tasks.
+Find the Task Runner Explorer Pane and click the refresh button.
-Double click on the "default" task
+Double click on the "build" task
 Confirm that this step executes without error.
 Point your browser to http://localhost/ToDo/